nuitrcs/rworkshops/README.md

 [University of Cambridge](https://github.com/lgatto/TeachingMaterial): extensive set of workshops taught on a wide range of R topics.

+## Other Resource Lists

+[Awesome R](https://github.com/qinwf/awesome-R): a curated list of awesome R packages, frameworks and software

 ## Videos

 [RStudio Webinars](https://www.rstudio.com/resources/webinars/) cover a wide range of topics on using R and RStudio